zaikkoo/singularity/README.md

 - This config was set up for an ABNT2 Thinkpad keyboard.
 Edit `~/.config/hypr/modules/input.lua` and adjust `kb_layout/kb_variant/kb_model` values to match your own layout.

+- All keybinds are defined in `~/.config/hypr/modules/binds.lua`.
+If a bind isn't working on your system, conflicts with another app, or you'd simply like to change it, edit that file directly and reload Hyprland (with `hyprctl reload`).

 ---

 ## Wallpapers